-Because JMEC is a commitment of time, money and energy, future participants often want to speak with past JMEC participants before applying.
-The best is at the JMEC information sessions in September and October, where JMEC alumni will be present to tell attendees what it's "really" like to be a JMEC participant.
+JMEC is a commitment of time, money and energy, and future participants often want to speak with past JMEC participants before applying.
+To speak with alumnus, attend a JMEC information session where JMEC alumni will be present to tell attendees what it's "really" like to be a JMEC participant.

 If you are not able to attend an information session, you can find out what past JMEC participants have to say about the program by reading one of the case studies below.
 You will find out why past participants joined the program and what they got out of it.

 Sébastien Arribe participated in JMEC 23, 2016-2017.
 As a software engineer, he entered JMEC to receive an introduction to business.

 Ami Watanabe participated in JMEC 22, 2015-2016.
 She was a Daijob Scholarship Recipient who was attracted to the academic nature and practical appplication of a JMEC certificate.

 Jonathan Monsanto participated in JMEC 20, 2014-2015.
 He wanted to start his own IT company in Japan and how to write a business plan.

 Todd Stevens participated in JMEC 16, 2010-2011.
 He put his experienc from JMEC into practice with his bar Beer Cats.

 Gregoire de Theux participated in JMEC 14, 2007-2008.
 He used his JMEC experience to help him set up the Belgian subsidiary of New Tree.

 Henry Monahan participated in JMEC 13, 2006-2007.
 He is a former English teacher in Japan who, after participating in JMEC, was hired by his project client to implement the very plan he wrote.